 This product did not have the best EMF readings.
 While all the products had a reading of 6+ with the reader within 6 inches of the machines, most dropped by half at a 3 foot distance, and continued to drop somewhat exponentially as the distance grew.
 The Motorola followed this pattern in the beginning, but started to have diminishing returns as the distance grew.
 For the 3 foot reading it had a value of 2.91, but for 6 feet away it only dropped to 2.21.
 This unit has a night vision capability of about 10-12 feet, so that reading would drop if the camera is positioned as far from baby as possible to still get good night images.
 However, baby will still be exposed to more EMF with this unit than some of the others.
 And while we aren't really sure what effects EMF has on developing systems, there is preliminary and anecdotal evidence that it might have some effect on it, so for this reason we think it is best to limit exposure when you can just to err on the side of caution.

-The Motorola MBP36 is a nice monitor that ranked 5 out of 14 products tying with the Summer Infant Clear Sight.
+The Motorola MBP36 is a nice enough monitor that tied with the Summer Infant Clear Sight in our review.
 It performed well in our tests for video quality and range, and it made a valiant effort in battery life and ease of use.
 This monitor struggled to offer good sound and sound functions, and it lacked the ability to go silent when baby is silent.
 This is kind of a non-starter for us.
 The reason most parents get a monitor is to increase potential for sleeping by decreasing concerns over what is happening with baby.
 If a monitor is too loud with excessive white noise when baby is in a "sleeping" state, then parents might have trouble falling asleep to it.
 So while the Motorola did some things right, it forgot about the needs of the actual user.
 It has no sound sensitivity adjustment, it has a convoluted zoom operation, and it doesn't offer an automatic screen wake up with baby's cries.
 All of this makes it a monitor we aren't wild about.
 It definitely isn't the worst thing going, it just isn't the most bang for the buck or the monitor we would personally choose.